Axolotl Care Essentials | Complete Guide

 Basic Morphs

-White or pink body with less saturated red gills and clear or red eyes
+White Albino - White or pink body with less saturated red gills and clear or red eye

 Uncommon Morphs